Chartered Manager Degree Apprenticeship (CMDA)

 Delivery model

-This blended work-based programme is taught over three years andincludes 12 compulsory modules with assessments, and a final project based in the working environment.
+This blended work-based programme is taught over three years and includes 11 compulsory modules with assessments, including a final project based in the working environment.
+There are three study days on campus per module with two consecutive days at the start of each module followed by a further study day approximately four weeks later.

-Each module is delivered in a two-day block approximately every four weeks, during which apprentices will gain valuable input from academics, practitioners and industry guest speakers all who are experts in their field.
+Apprentices will gain valuable input from academics, practitioners and industry guest speakers who are all experts in their field.
 In addition, apprentices will need to complete their work-based assignments away from the university.
 The programme will commence with an induction that will introduce the programme team and provide valuable insight into individual modules.

-We estimate that on average successful completion of each module will take 15 hours study/development per week; approximately half of this will be covered by the 20% off-the-job learning hours.
+We estimate that on average successful completion of each module will take 15 hours study/development per week; approximately half of this will be covered by the 20% off-the-job learning hours (capped at six hours per week).
 How the remaining study hours are completed should be discussed and agreed between the employer and apprentice.

 Programme modules